Skip to content

 IMMUN/MICRO 441 Introduction to Immunology 4 A

 Following is an example list of non-OHS science electives.
 Students are expected to take include courses in bioengineering, epidemiology, immunology, or other basic biological/medical sciences as appropriate for their research interests.
-The student will work with the Graduate Program Coordinator and their mentor (if chosen) to select appropriate elective courses in their chosen basic biological science pathway.
+The student will work with the Graduate Program Director and their mentor to select appropriate elective courses in their chosen basic biological science pathway.
 The list below is not meant to be exhaustive.
+Consult with the Graduate Program Director for potential approval of substitutions.

 Example Non-OHS Electives